 Table 5.
-Elements that Comprise Additional Precautions for Acute Respiratory Infections (in Addition to Routine Practices)
+Elements that Comprise Additional Precautions for Acute Respiratory Infections (inAddition to Routine Practices)

-Element Acute Care Complex Continuing Care Long-term Care Ambulatory/ Clinic Setting Home Health Care Accommodation Door may be ope ı Not applicable Single room with dedicated toilet and patient sink preferred Patient/resident with symptoms of an ARI to remain in room or bed space if feasible, or wear a mask (if tolerated) within two metres of other patients, until no longer infectious Triage patient/client away from waiting area to a single room as soon as possible, or maintain physical distance of a minimum of two metres Cohorting of those who are laboratory-confirmed to have the same infectious agent may be acceptable Draw privacy curta ain Patient/client to wear a mask for duration of visit and perform hand hygiene Remain in room unless necessary to leave for diagnostic, therapeutic or ambulation purposes Signage Yes Not applicable Facial Protection Upon entry to roo om or for all activitie es within two met res of patient/resid ent/client Gloves For all activities in the room/bed space Gown For all activities where skin or clothing will come in contact with the patient/resident/client or the patient/resident/client's environment Equipment and Dedicate if possible Item in the Environment Clean and disinfect shared items As per Routine Limitoninient Chart (paper or mobile electronic) should not be taken into the room Practices Environmental Cleaning bathroom daily ar aning.
-Clean frequently touched surfaces in bed space and aily and before discontinuing precautions of a dent/client with a suspect/confirmed ARI Routine household cleaning der all curtains (prive dand on discharge,
+Element Acute Care Complex Continuing Care Long-term Care Ambulatory/ Clinic Setting Home Health Care Accommodation Door may be ope Not applicable Single room with dedicated toilet and patient sink preferred Patient/resident w of an ARI to remai bed space if feasib mask (if tolerated) metres of other pa longer infectious n in room or ble, or wear a) within two Triage patient/client away from waiting area to a single room as soon as possible, or maintain physical distance of a minimum of two metres Cohorting of those who are laboratory- confirmed to have the same infectious agent may be acceptable Draw privacy curta ain Patient/client to wear a mask for duration of visit and perform hand hygiene Remain in room unless necessary to leave for diagnostic, therapeutic or ambulation purposes Signage Yes Not applicable Facial Protection Upon entry to roo om or for all activitie es within two met res of patient/resid ent/client Gloves For all activities in the room/bed spa се Gown For all activities where skin or clothing will come in contact with the patient/resident/client or the patient/resident/client's environment Equipment and Dedicate if possib le Item in the Clean and disinfect shared items As per Routine Environment Chart (paper or mobile electronic) should not be taken into the room Practices Environmental Cleaning bathroom daily a aning.
+Clean frequently touched surfaces in bed space and aily and before discontinuing precautions of a dent/client with a suspect/confirmed ARI Routine household cleaning der all curtains (priv d and on discharge/ -

-Element Acute Care Complex Continuing Care Long-term Care Ambulatory/ Clinic Setting Home Health Care Transport Limit transport unless necessary for diagnostic or therapeutic procedures Not applicabl e Patient/resident/client to wear a mask during transport, if tolerated Transport staff to wear facial protection; gloves and gown added for direct contact with the patient/resident/client during transport Clean and disinfed ct equipment used f or transport after use Communication nication regarding p partments, other fa · ·
+Element Acute Care Complex Continuing Care Long-term Care Ambulatory/ Clinic Setting Home Health Care Transport Limit transport ur procedures Not applicabl e Patient/resident/client to wear a mask during transport, if tolerated Transport staff to wear facial protection; gloves and gown added for direct contact with the patient/resident/client during transport Clean and disinfect equipment used for transport after use Communication Effective communication regarding precautions is to be given to patient/resident/client families, other departments, other facilities and transport services prior to transfer